yvesdeville/nieve/README.md

-The **yaev** package was partly funded by the French [*Institut de Radioprotection et Sûreté Nucléaire* (IRSN)](https://www.irsn.fr/) and formerly was part of R packages owned by IRSN/Behrig.
+The **yaev** package was partly funded by the French [*Institut de Radioprotection et Sûreté Nucléaire* (IRSN)](https://www.irsn.fr/) and some of the code formerly was part of R packages owned by IRSN/Behrig.

 The **yaev** package is intended to be a “low-level” package, providing fast and well-tested “basic” functions for Extreme Value Analysis (EVA).